luttje/videobrew/README.md

 ### Previewing
 - [x] `videobrew preview [videoAppPathOrUrl=.] [output=out/my-video.mp4]`:  Preview videos from hosted HTML, CSS and Javascript.
 - [ ] Show a timeline of the video.
-- [ ] Show a list of all the elements in the video.
-- [ ] Show a list of all the transitions in the video.
 - [ ] Allow scrubbing through the video.

 ## License